Multiconfigurational short-range on-top pair-density functional theory: THEORETICAL BACKGROUND

 Substituting Eq. \eqref{spin_polari} into Eq. \eqref{pi_in_spin_polari} and rearranging the expression gives rise to an alternative expression for the spin polarization in terms of $\rho_\text{C}$ and $\pi$,

 This translation between the spin density, the total density, and the pair density has been made under the assumption that these quantities are constructed from a \emph{single} Slater determinant.
 A direct application utilizing a multiconfigurational wave function will, however, give rise to problems, as noted by \citeauthor{ziegler1977calculation}\cite{ziegler1977calculation} and later further examined by \citeauthor{becke1995extension}\cite{becke1995extension}.
 These problems manifest themselves for multiconfigurational wave functions as regions of space attaining a \emph{purely} imaginary contribution to the spin density.
-It is easily seen that this occurs if the fraction within the square root becomes larger than one.
-This is problematic in several ways, as will be illustrated.
+It is easily seen that this occurs if the fraction $\frac{4\pi(\textbf{r})}{\rho_\text{C}^2(\textbf{r})} $ becomes larger than one.
+It is an open question how this should be treated, both conceptually and practically.
+It has been shown that this scenario in large-density regions is related to the ionic character of excited states\cite{hapka2020b}, but in terms of Eq.~\eqref{pair_rho_s} it is problematic in several ways, as will be illustrated.
 Since the electron spin density is an observable, the spin density operator is Hermitian, meaning its eigenspectrum is included in the field of real numbers.
 To circumvent this, \citeauthor{perdew1995escaping}\cite{perdew1995escaping} suggested that the spin density expressed from the pair density is rather an auxiliary quantity than an observable. \citeauthor{becke1995extension}\cite{becke1995extension} argued that allowing $\check{\rho}_\mathrm{S}$ to have an imaginary component posed no problem for the exchange-correlation energy, since the exact functional only contains even powers of the spin density, thus resulting in a real energy contribution.
 These arguments for $\check{\rho}_\mathrm{S}$ were utilized by \citeauthor{rodrigues2023multiconfigurational}\cite{rodrigues2023multiconfigurational} to realize the auxiliary spin density, thereby removing the discontinuity in Eq. \eqref{pair_rho_s}.

 \